DATA-DOG/go-sqlmock/README.md

 ## Changes

+- **2016-11-02** - `db.Prepare()` was not validating expected prepare SQL
+  query.
+It should still be validated even if Exec or Query is not executed on that prepared statement.
 - **2016-02-23** - added **sqlmock.AnyArg()** function to provide any kind
   of argument matcher.
 - **2016-02-23** - convert expected arguments to driver.Value as natural